-This book is basic but helpful.
+This book is basic but helpful and has over 130 recipes.
 I bought this when I was first diagnosed with coeliac disease.
 Good recipes for when you are in a hurry as well as on the go snacks and meal ideas for children.

 My sister bought this book for me quite a few years ago as a Christmas gift.
-This is a lovely book, and although not all gluten free, it is easy to change the recipes to suit your needs.
+This is a lovely book, and although not all the recipes are gluten free, it is easy to change the recipes to suit your needs.
 Great authentic chinese dishes.

 Funny and honest book with some very good recipes.
 Useful for someone who has recently been diagnosed with Coeliac disease.

 For those like me who want comfort food and are not ready to have loads of quinoa and salad, then this cookbook is for you.
 With 100 recipes, it includes some nice dinner party recipes for those who want to show off their gluten free cooking skills.